 To gather those fees, PROs must take you to court.
 They can build a case that asks for these fees for every single instance of music you played.
 As you might imagine, the fees can add up quickly.

 In an article published by The Corvallis Advocate, the reporter suggests that PROs hire undercover, contract staff who enter public spaces and make notes about the music they hear.
 They may write down song titles, the number of people in the room, or the volume of the music.
-All of these notes could be used to determine how big the fine should be if you don't have the proper licenses.
+These notes could determine how big the fine should be if you don't have the proper licenses.

 What Can You Do Instead?

-If you are contacted by a PRO with a demand for payment for past use of music without a license, you may be required to pay that fee.
+If a PRO contacts you with a demand for payment for past use of music without a license, you may be required to pay that fee.
 But if you haven't been tapped yet, you have an opportunity to get your business in order now before the demands begin.